dwhiffing/fury/content/aar/nf/nf35_aj/body.md

 The main Mig-31 force that has me so alarmed now has a large number of extra contacts up very high, but remaining radar silent, which can only mean Mig-25s, as well as numerous high powered Badger surveillance radars.
-This isn't a raid, it's a heavy recce\!
+This isn't a raid, it's a heavy recce!
 If they can escort those recce Badgers in, or the Mig-25s dash past met, then I'll have no end of angry visitors.
 I'm launching plenty of F-14s and AMRAAM F-18s by this point, backed with jammers, and I'm able to meet the Mig-31s with a